-The Centre for Life Writing and Oral History (CLiOH) is an exciting new initiative exploring the many ways in which people are now documenting and narrating their lives.
+The Centre for Life Writing and Oral History (CLiOH) is an exciting new initiative exploring the many ways in which people are telling their life stories.

-CLiOH is organised by Professor John Gabriel (School of Social Professions), Professor Jenny Harding (School of Computing and Digital Media) and Professor Anne Karpf (Sir John Cass School of Art, Architecture and Design).
+CLiOH is organised by Professor John Gabriel (School of Social Professions), Professor Jenny Harding (School of Computing and Digital Media) and Professor Anne Karpf (School of Art, Architecture and Design).

 Events and seminars from the Centre for Life Writing and Oral History